ohmpnt/Senior-Project/README.md

 <i> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Hawker definition, a person who hunts with hawks or other birds of prey.
 This symbolizes how our application is able to detect a user's personal information with eyes like a hawk. </i>

 ## Disclaimer
-Disclaimer: This project is used for searching sensitive information only.
-Don't use it for execute cyber-attacks and harm others
+Disclaimer: This project is used for searching sensitive information only, Don't use it for execute cyber-attacks and harm others.

 ## About